EndsOculus/Third-Eye-Insight/README_en.md

 - `--font`: Font for chart display (default: "Microsoft YaHei").
 - `--boost`: Enable GPU acceleration (default off).
 - `--report`: Generate a detailed analysis report (calls DeepSeek API).
+- `--lite`：Keep only the interaction records related to a specific user to realize highly focused analysis.

 Upon starting, the program will prompt you to enter a start date and an end date (format: YYYY/MM/DD):
 - Enter both start and end dates to analyze data within that period.